Body

-The draft plan was submitted to the committee on the 4th of August 1908.
-The acceptance of this innovative design did not go smoothly.
-Dénes Györgyi succeeded in convincing the committee when he stated the church would be erected in the “Romanesque style”.
-The fact that the lead designer, Károly Kós, was of the Reformed faith also caused difficulties.
-This problem was overcome by having Béla Jánszky’s name listed first on the design drawings.
+The preliminary design was submitted to the committee on 4 August 1908.
+Acceptance of the innovative proposal did not proceed smoothly.
+Dénes Györgyi succeeded in convincing the committee by declaring that the church would be built in a “Romanesque style.”
+It likely also posed a difficulty that the principal designer, Károly Kós, was of the Reformed faith.
+This issue was circumvented by listing Béla Jánszky’s name first on the design drawings.

-The early versions of the design reformulate the small, Romanesque-style village church made of stone.
-Restricting the use of the rubble-stone work to the base of the church diverges from the rustic nature of the original draft.
-The simple handling of the asymmetric main façade of the completed church can be compared to contemporary international examples such as Lars Sonck’s cathedral of Tampere in Finland (1902–1907).
+The early sketches of the project reinterpret the small Romanesque rural stone church.
+The restriction of rubble-stone masonry to the plinth marks a departure from the rustic character of the original sketches.
+The completed church’s simply treated, asymmetrical main façade may be compared to contemporary international examples such as Lars Sonck’s Tampere Cathedral in Finland (1902–1907).

 Bibliography